 1. Applicability

 For memoranda of understanding and similar instruments (MOUs) in which the ITU will be a participant, the criteria below will allow the ITU to identify those MOUs having significant financial and/or strategic implications.
-For those few MOUs, the guidelines describe how the ITU will obtain Council approval before they are signed, subject to guideline 4.4 below.
-These criteria and guidelines do not apply to MOUs intended for pluri-regional, regional or national development initiatives, voluntary contributions agreements, repayment agreements, license agreements, publication distribution agreements, agreements relating to staff matters, contracts for the purchase or rental by ITU of goods, works or services, and to the majority of MOUs the ITU enters into which, in the view of the Secretary-General, do not have significant financial and/or strategic implications, which do not require Council approval.
+For those few MOUs, the guidelines describe how the ITU will obtain Council review and guidance, subject to guideline 4.4 below.
+These criteria and guidelines do not apply to MOUs intended for pluri-regional, regional or national development initiatives, voluntary contributions agreements, repayment agreements, license agreements, publication distribution agreements, agreements relating to staff matters, contracts for the purchase or rental by ITU of goods, works or services, and to the majority of MOUs the ITU enters into which, in the view of the Secretary-General, do not have significant financial and/or strategic implications, which do not require Council review and guidance.

 2. Guiding Principles